line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ### Parentheses

-Calling arithmetic operators using a normal function instead of an extension function allows you to order the operators using parentheses.
+Call arithmetic operators using a normal function instead of an extension function to add parentheses for the order of operations.
-In an extended function, Kotlin JDSL cannot add parentheses because the order is ambiguous.
+As for extension functions, Kotlin JDSL cannot add parentheses because the order is ambiguous.

 ```kotlin
 // normal function: (Book.price - Book.salePrice) * (100)